fsandel/template/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, feel free to reach out to the project maintainer at [florian@sandel.email](mailto:florian@sandel.email).

 Happy coding!